The University of Ottawa’s Legal Text Mining Lab

 - – Project Advisory

 Why do we need legal text mining?
 As lawyers, we investigate legal documents in detail to interpret terms and analogise or distinguish their meaning.
-While this technique works well when dealing with one or a few legal texts, it becomes exceedingly difficult to apply it to hundreds or thousands of contracts, statutes or cases.
+While this technique works well with small numbers of legal texts, it becomes exceedingly difficult to apply it to hundreds or thousands of contracts, statutes or cases.
 To render legal analysis scalable we need a different set of tools.
 This is where legal text mining comes in.
 By leveraging computer science for the study of law, we can make sense of large amounts of legal information more effectively and efficiently.

 Meet the team